Peru Travel Guide

 How to Stay Safe in Peru

-Peru is a pretty safe place to backpack and travel around, even for solo travelers, and even for solo female travelers.
+Peru is a pretty safe place to backpack and travel around.
 Your biggest worry is petty theft, which is rampant in the bigger cities and on overnight buses.
 Don’t flaunt expensive jewelry or belongings.
 Avoid taking your phone out in public if you can.
 Lock your bags on overnight buses and keep your valuables secure and out of sight.
 It’s easy to get robbed if you aren’t careful here (especially at night).

 If you’re in Lima, don’t walk around alone at night, unless you’re in the safer neighborhoods (Miraflores and Barranco).
 Smaller cities and towns are perfectly safe to walk around alone day and night.

-Scams aren’t super common but if you’re worried about getting ripped off, here’s a list of common travel scams to avoid.
+Scams aren’t super common but here’s a list of common travel scams to avoid.

 If you’re doing any hiking, check the weather in advance and bring plenty of water.
-If you’re hiking to Machu Picchu, arrive early to adjust to the altitude.
-3-5 days early can make all the difference!
+If you’re hiking to Machu Picchu, arrive three to five days early to adjust to the altitude.

 If you experience an emergency, dial 011 for assistance.
 If you’re in one of the bigger cities, you can also seek out the tourism police.